Im 20 and hate my breasts. The nipples point down and I have large arola with blue green veins. What should I do??

 Might consider breast lift

-Your breasts are large and and appear to be sagging with wide areolae.
+Your breasts are large and appear to be sagging with wide areolae.
 You can consider a breast lift (mastopexy) to reduce the amount of sag and get desired areolae size.
 For best results contact an experienced board certified plastic surgeon.

 Internal breast lift with lollipop scar works well.